 You have a legal obligation to prevent underage drinking.
-Patrons must be at least 19 years old to enter a Liquor Primary establishment or order an alcoholic beverage in any type of liquor-serving operation.
+Patrons must be at least 19 years old to enter some Liquor Primary establishments or order an alcoholic beverage in any type of liquor-serving operation.
 You have the right and responsibility to ensure all patrons are of legal drinking age.
 Remember, you are under no obligation to allow entry or provide service.
 It is up to the patron to provide proof of age.
-A licensed establishment is subject to significant penalties if any alcohol is served to a minor.
+A licensed establishment is subject to significant penalties12 if any alcohol is served to a minor.